Nasir Khusraw: Life

+The Fatimid Caliphate was the first and last significant Shi'i dominion until the emergence of the Safavid dynasty of Iran in 1501, which declared Twelver Shi'ism as its official religion.
+The majority of other governmental power bases were overwhelmingly Sunni, including the Ghaznavid and Seljuk rulers, who demonstrated their support for the Abbasid caliph in Baghdad by making determined efforts to put an end to Isma'ili activity, especially that of Isma'ili missionaries operating under the Fatimid caliph.
+At Cairo, Nasir was taught Isma'ili teachings, law, and administration by prominent scholars.
+He met al-Mu'ayyad fi'l-Din al-Shirazi (died 1087), an Isma'ili scholar from Shiraz in southwestern Iran, who had also recently arrived to Cairo.
+He became Nasir's teacher, instructing him in enigmatic Isma'ili concepts and philosophy.

-At Cairo, he learned mainly under the Fatimid dā‘ī ("missionary") Mu'ayyad fid-Din al-Shirazi, and became thoroughly imbued with the Shi'a Isma'ili doctrines of the Fatimids, and their introduction into his native country was henceforth the sole object of his life.
-He was raised to the position of dā‘ī "missionary" and appointed as the Hujjat-i Khorasan, though the hostility he encountered in the propagation of these new religious ideas after his return to Greater Khorasan in 1052 A.D. and Sunnite fanaticism compelled him at last to flee.
-After wandering from place to place, he found refuge in Yamgan (about 1060 A.D.) in the mountains of Badakhshan, where he spent as a hermit the last decades of his life, gathering a considerable number of devoted adherents, who have handed down his doctrines to succeeding generations.
+Nasir was raised to the position of dā‘ī "missionary", and appointed as the Hujjat-i Khorasan, though the hostility he encountered in the propagation of these new religious ideas after his return to Greater Khorasan in 1052 A.D. and Sunnite fanaticism compelled him at last to flee.
+After wandering from place to place, he found refuge in Yamgan (about 1060 A.D.) in the mountains of Badakhshan, where he spent the last decades of his life, gathering a considerable number of devoted adherents, who have handed down his doctrines to succeeding generations.

 Nasir-i Khusraw explained that through revelation (tanzil), intellectual matters were transformed into a state that could be understood by humankind.
 Esoteric interpretation (ta’wil) is necessary to revert them to their original intellectual state.
 He also said that one must not be satisfied with the exoteric form but look for the person who can explain the original esoteric meaning to them.
 In saying this he alluded to the Imam of the Time.

 He died in Yamagan in present-day northern Afghanistan.
+He was buried in a small mausoleum on a small hill in the present-day village of Hadrat-i Sayyid (also called Hadrat-i Sa'id), on the eastern side of the Koksha Valley in present-day Afghanistan.
+According to an engraved inscription on the structure, it was renovated in 1697.